multitudes/multitudes/README.md

 • UIKit, both with storyboards and programmatic.
 • Develop cross-platform native apps with SwiftUI.

+🌵 Fun facts:

+I loved "The Queen's gambit" and started playing chess again after watching the show Bruce Springsteen is my favorite musician
+I am gluten intolerant, and still had a lots of fun baking sourdough bread during the lockdown

 📫 You can DM me on [Twitter](https://twitter.com/wrmultitudes)!